MicrosoftDocs/cpp-docs/docs/ide/how-to-set-preferences.md

 ## Arrange tool window layout

-By default, the Visual Studio tool windows are arranged as shown below.
+By default, the Visual Studio arranges the code editor and tool windows as shown below.
 If you prefer to maximize your code editor real estate, you can close all the tool windows by clicking on the **X** in the upper right corner of their title bar.

 Some windows overlap each other in the same position.
 For example, Solution Explorer, Class View, Resource View, and Source Control Explorer all share the same default position.
 You switch between them by clicking on the tabs at the bottom of the frame.
 To make two or more of these windows visible at the same time, just drag one of them by its title bar to a new position.
 You can dock it against one of the Visual Studio main window borders, or you can "float" it.
 The Output Window, Error List, and other windows share the bottom part of the VS Window by default.

 Each open code file is contained in a tabbed frame in the code editor window.
 You can float code editor tabs just like tool windows.